 Hess SY, Bado L, Aaron GJ, Ouédraogo JB, Zeilani M, Brown KH.
 Matern Child Nutr.
 2011 Oct; 7(4): 357-67.
 Epub 2010 Dec 15.

-- Examination of facilitators and barriers to home-based supplemental feeding with ready-to-use food for underweight children in western Uganda. (abstract)
+- Examination of facilitators and barriers to home-based supplemental feeding with ready-to-use food for underweight children in western Uganda. (abstract and free full-text)

 Ickes SB, Jilcott SB, Myhre JA, Adair LS, Thirumurthy H, Handa S, Bentley ME, Ammerman AS.
 Matern Child Nutr.
 2012 Jan;8(1):115-29.
 Epub 2010 Jul 19.